-Preservation Starts with the People
+Preservation starts with the people

 “The bar is high to get landmark status,” Moore said.
 “And rightfully so.
-But, the process put in place [to get the status] is tried and true.
+The process was put into place. [to get the status]It is proven to be reliable.
 It’s important to note that a building only has to meet one of six criteria points to be granted the status, and in this instance there’s a good case for it.”

 The City’s Efforts and Learning from the Past